dbpedia/webid/README.md

 ```

-Run the following command to use your private key `private_key_webid.pem` and `cert_config.cnf` to generate a new file `cert.cer`.
+Run the following command to use your private key `private_key_webid.pem` and `cert.config` to generate a new file `cert.cer`.

 ```
-openssl req -x509 -new -nodes -key private_key.pem -days 3650 -out cert.cer -config cert_config.cnf -extensions v3_req
+openssl req -x509 -new -nodes -key private_key_webid.pem -days 3650 -out cert.cer -config cert.config -extensions v3_req
 ```

 You can validate the contents of `cert.cer` by running